Lacey Ioppolo, PharmD, BCCCP

 Longitudinal experiences

 Residents will present a year-long research project at the Southeastern Residency Conference in the spring.
 Residents will work with the research coordinator starting at the onset of the year and will meet regularly to discuss issues and progress.
 Residents will also be active in coordinating sponsored research throughout the health system.
-In addition to the research project, each resident is responsible for two Medication Use Evaluations that are coordinated by the program director and presented to the P&T Committee.
+In addition to the research project, each resident is responsible for one Medication Use Evaluations that are coordinated by the program director and presented to the P&T Committee.

 Teaching certificate